Domestic Violence in the LGBTQ+ Community

-- 44% of lesbian women and 61% of bisexual women have been raped, beaten, or stalked by their partner at some point (as opposed to 35% of heterosexual women)
+- 44% of lesbian women and 61% of bisexual women have been raped, beaten, or stalked by their partner at some point (as opposed to 35% of heterosexual women).

-- 26% of gay men and 37% of bisexual men have been raped, beaten, or stalked by their partner at some point (compared to 30% of heterosexual men)
+- 26% of gay men and 37% of bisexual men have been raped, beaten, or stalked by their partner at some point (compared to 30% of heterosexual men).

-- In a study of male same-sex relationships, only 26% called the police for help after being nearly killed by their partner
+- In a study of male same-sex relationships, only 26% called the police for help after being nearly killed by their partner.

-Types of Same-Sex Domestic Violence
+Types of LGBTQ+ Domestic Violence

 Domestic Violence Laws

-- Prohibiting domestic violence shelters from turning away victims of abuse based on sexual orientation.
+- Prohibiting domestic violence shelters from turning away victims of abuse based on sexual orientation

-- Permitting states to use federal funding to improve responses to domestic violence in same-sex couples.
+- Permitting states to use federal funding to improve responses to domestic violence in same-sex couples

-- The Community United Against Violence (CUAV) is a San Francisco organization that tracks anti-LGBT violence and provides support to those affected by it.
+- The Community United Against Violence (CUAV) is a San Francisco organization that tracks anti-LGBTQ+ violence and provides support to those affected by it.
 CUAV also offers counseling and mental health support groups for victims of same-sex IPV.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help